 The Venzo is TYR’s latest tech suit and it’s a feature-packed suit loaded with awesome technology to enhance your swimming performance in the water.
 The TYR Venzo is a really diverse tech suit making it great for age-group swimmers since they’re usually still playing around with events while focusing on their main event and stroke.

-The TYR Venzo is a good suit for all of the swimming events and strokes.
-This includes sprint 50s and 100s, middle distance 200s and 400s and all of the other distance events.
+The TYR Venzo is a good suit for most of the swimming events and strokes.
+This includes sprint 50s and 100s, middle distance 200s, and 400s.
 It’s also a good suit for IM events.

 The suit features excellent compression technology and a design that will allow for unrestricted movement and maximal range of motion on every pull and kick.
 The fabric of the suit is also really durable and the suit will easily last a season or two for any age-group swimmer.